Production Coordinators

 What are standard production norms in South Korea?

-Korean productions follow KOFIC guidelines and local labor standards with specific working hour regulations, overtime provisions, and industry-specific practices refined through South Korea's booming film and television industry.
+Korean shoots follow KOFIC guidelines and local labor standards.
+These set clear working hour rules, late-hours terms, and trade habits honed through South Korea's booming film and TV scene.

 How do your coordinators handle scheduling in South Korea?

-Our coordinators build and maintain detailed shooting schedules accounting for Korean logistics — travel times between locations, vendor availability, local working hour regulations, and weather considerations.
-They distribute daily call sheets, coordinate department heads, and manage schedule changes to keep your production on track across Seoul, Busan, Incheon, Daegu.
+Our coordinators build and keep detailed shooting schedules tuned to Korean logistics.
+They weigh travel times between locations, vendor availability, local working hour rules, and weather.
+Each day they send out call sheets, brief department heads, and handle changes to keep your shoot on track across Seoul, Busan, Incheon, and Daegu.

 How do your coordinators manage local vendors?

-Our coordinators maintain a vetted network of Korean vendors for equipment, transport, catering, and production supplies.
-They handle purchase orders, negotiate rates, coordinate deliveries, and manage vendor relationships across Seoul, Busan, Incheon to ensure reliable service throughout your production.
+Our coordinators keep a vetted network of Korean vendors for gear, transport, catering, and production supplies.
+They handle purchase orders, negotiate rates, set up deliveries, and manage vendor ties across Seoul, Busan, and Incheon, so service stays reliable through your whole shoot.

 When should a production coordinator start?